umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Power-Tools/Generating-UDA-files/index.md

 If you are running Deploy 4+, we recommend you generate Umbraco Deploy Artifact (UDA) files from the Deploy Dashboard instead of KUDU.
 For more information, see the [Deploy Dashboard](../../../Deployment/Deploy-Operations/Extract-schema-to-data-files).
 :::

 Sometimes our guides require you to generate UDA files for your projects metadata.
-Every time you create something in the backoffice on your Umbraco Cloud project a UDA files will be generated.
+Every time you create something in the backoffice on your Umbraco Cloud project, UDA files will be generated.

-Generating UDA files manually ensures that you have everything you need in order to deploy successfully from one environment to another.
+Generating UDA files manually ensures that you have everything you need to deploy successfully from one environment to another.

 ## What are UDA files?